-Ticket to class: Assignments may be given as your "ticket to class", and these will be posted to BlackBoard with directions.
-You must present these prior to class time starting.
-You will not be able to enter class until you are able to turn in your completed "ticket".
+Ticket to class: Assignments may be given as your "ticket to class;" these will be posted to Blackboard with directions.
+You must present these tickets prior to the start of class.
+You will not be able to enter class until you are able to turn in your completed "ticket."
 Understand that if you come to class unprepared and without your "ticket" completed as assigned, you may miss lecture content and class activities while you complete the "ticket" outside of the classroom.